chicks-net/life-graphs/README.md

 There are many graphs that I want to make, but these are data that are ready to graph:

-* TECH: dnetc rc5-72
+* ogr
-* TECH: Steam profile
+* rc5: add blocks per/day to existing chart.
+It may need a new chart.
-* TECH: Steam game hours played
+* Steam: a stacked chart of hours per game

 DATA COLLECTORS TODO
 --------------------